lorenzobasile/information_retrieval_project/README.md

 - `spam_detection.ipynb` contains the commented implementation of a web spam classifier and of a spam-robust version of PageRank algorithm, both based on the link structure of the web graph.
 - `spam_detection.py` contains the customized functions developed for this project.
-- Folder `data` contains the dataset [WEBSPAM-UK2006](https://chato.cl/webspam/datasets/uk2006/) used for this project.
+- Folder `data` contains the dataset [WEBSPAM-UK2006](https://chato.cl/webspam/datasets/uk2006/).
-- Folder `papers` contains the key reference papers for this project.
+- Folder `papers` contains the key reference papers.